Published on: 09/12/2021 | Modified on: 19/08/2022

 Swing trading is a short or medium-term trading strategy designed to make a profit out of changes in price.
-Typically, a position, often in a stock, is only held for a number of days before it's sold.
-It's the ‘swing’ in the stock’s price, from one value to another, that gives the trading method its name.
+Typically, a position in a financial asset is only held for a number of days before it's sold.
+It's the ‘swing’ in the asset's price, from one value to another, that gives the trading method its name.
 In this article, we explain the basics of swing trading, along with tips and examples of how to swing trade in the stocks and forex markets.